cleydyr/roleta-agenda-2030/README.md

 The Sustainable Development Goals (SDGs) are a collection of 17 interlinked global goals designed to be a "blueprint to achieve a better and more sustainable future for all".
 The SDGs were set up in 2015 by the United Nations General Assembly and are intended to be achieved by the year 2030.

+## Deployment

+This project is set up to be deployed as a static site on GitHub Pages.
+To deploy:

+1. Push your code to the master branch of your GitHub repository
+2. Go to your repository on GitHub
+3. Navigate to Settings > Pages
+4. Under "Source", select "Deploy from a branch"
+5. Select "master" branch and "/ (root)" folder
+6. Click "Save"
+7. Wait a few minutes for the deployment to complete
+8. Your site will be available at `https://[your-username].github.io/[repository-name]/`

+## Note on SDG Icons

+The application currently uses external URLs for the SDG icons from the UN website.
+If these URLs stop working:

+1. Download the official SDG icons
+2. Place them in the `icons` folder
+3. Update the paths in `sdg-data.js` to use local icons instead

 ## License

 This project is open source and available under the [MIT License](LICENSE).